David Metcalfe: Relationship with Leyla Harding

 He said that the question of "who is the girl for David?" was an open one.
 He said that David had been through quite a few relationship in a short time.
 However, he confirmed that David and Leyla Harding (Roxy Shahidi) would have longevity.
 Wolfenden was pleased with their romance because he had a good rapport with Shahidi.
 The following year, Shahidi told their reporter that David helped Lelya transform from a girl into a woman ready to run her own business.
 She added that David and Layla would face problems once again.
-However, they have a trackrecord for overcoming their problems and obstacles to overcome, but they have a "strong and believable relationship to build on".
+However, they have a track record for overcoming their problems and obstacles to overcome, but they have a "strong and believable relationship to build on".
 Shahidi concluded that this was a promising trait and she was "rooting for them".
 Wolfenden later affirmed that Leyla was the right woman for David, but he had trouble understanding.
 He noted that people ask him as to why David is still with Leyla.
 The actor added that David put up with Leyla's antics including theft, infidelity and hiding a secret son - therefore he must think she is "the one".